 He obeys, dropping the weapon with a clunk, and I shove him forward.
 He stumbles and face-plants in the sand.
-I pick up the weapon and hurl it as far into the ocean as I
+I pick up the weapon and hurl it as far into the ocean as I can.

-Source Creation Date: May 20, 2025, 9:22 am

 "Get up," I tell him.